LEANNA MAE .ORG

 8. The above standards mentioned need to be met when standing, sitting, legs crossed, kneeling, or bending over.
 I also need to be able to worship freely without any issues.
 I want to be able to lift my hands high, bow down, kneel at the altar, jump and dance without any infractions or restrictions in movement.

 9. It is not okay for my clothes to be see-through.
 I will not buy clothes that you can see right through.
 If something is a little thinner than I’m comfortable with, I layer.
-Of course, slips are needed for many dresses.
+Of course, slips are needed for many dresses and skirts.
 Layering dresses are useful.

 11. Nothing should be drawing attention to my body.
 So, I’m not going to wear a shirt with a ton of jewels or anything like that.
 If it’s the kind of outfit that can catch your attention from across the room, it might be a bit much.
 I’m all for glitter.
 I don’t mind sequins.
 I like to sparkle.
 Things like that I think we can still be modest even with a little shimmer or brighter colors.
 I like tie-dye.
 I don’t have anything against certain colors or patterns.
 I just don’t want to be having an attitude that I want to be noticed by everyone in the room.
 This also goes for clothing accessories.
 For example, there are some pantyhose or tights that are a covering and others that are eye-catching.
 A pair of sweater tights is a covering that increases modesty.
 A pair of fishnet tights is eye-catching.
 I won’t wear any stockings that draw attention to my legs.
 That kind of thing not only draws attention to the leg, but right up to the hemline potentially leading the mind above the hemline.
 This principle of not drawing attention also needs to be applied to shoes, hair accessories, any jewelry, etc… Personally, I don’t find it appropriate to wear attention-grabbing high heels.
 Where that line gets drawn is a heart matter.
-A little heel doesn’t hurt anything, but there’s definitely a line there.
 If it looks like it could be used on stage for an adult performance, maybe we shouldn’t be rocking the same heels in the house of the Lord.
+As for me, I don't wear high heels because they are designed for sex appeal.

 12. Nothing about my attire should be flashy or showy in a way that insinuates status or riches.
 We can see that adorning ourselves in expensive-looking ways is not proper for women professing godliness.